aplteam/MarkAPL/README.md

 ## Markdown editor "Meddy"

-Note that there is an editor available that uses MarkAPL as converter: [Meddy](https://github.com/aplteam/Meddy).
+Note that there is an editor available that uses MarkAPL as converter: [Meddy](https://github.com/aplteam/Meddy "Meddy on GitHub").

-Although the editor is quite basic (but comes with Undo/Redo and a powerful Search/Replace) it supports all MarkAPL features.
+The editor is quite basic (but comes with Undo/Redo and a powerful Search/Replace) it supports all MarkAPL features.